Introduction

 playfield.

-Cost Is Not An Option!
+Cost Is Not An Option (yeah, right)!

-play.
+seriously for a while.
 I think my wife Chris is getting very nervous because I started by paying around $500

 for the first pair of electronic games that needed to be restored, and she probably sees another league up of money walking out

 them.
-Right now I have over $50,000 "invested" in my newer games (yeah, right!).
+Right now I have over $50,000 "invested" in Pinball games (yeah, right!).
 I

 won't tell you the total investment since it is getting out of hand and if Chris reads